 Steve Lyons says “We have known from early in the COVID pandemic that office space in the future will change.
-When companies return to work (many of our clients have, or plan to within the next month), businesses will review their working space with a new, more flexible solution that bridges the gap between flexible working and a place of work that promotes wellbeing, safety and trusted connectivity”.
+When companies return to work fully, businesses will review their working space with a new, more flexible solution that bridges the gap between flexible working and a place of work that promotes wellbeing, safety and trusted connectivity”.

 Changing the world of workspace

 There’s little doubt that Covid-19 has provoked change in the way we work, as well as how we will use “the office” in the long term.
 The prolonged period of employees remote working has demonstrated that while we ‘can’ work from home productively, it has also shown the importance on what office solutions need, to give a more collaborative outlook.